 Green Chili Paste

-You can also chop the green chili's or make a paste, then freeze them.
+You can also chop the green chili or make a paste, then freeze them.

-As you can see below, I prefer to make a coarse paste, which is similar to diced chili's.
+Make a paste using a blender or food processor.
+I prefer not to add water when blending.
+As you can see below, I prefer to make a coarse paste, similar to diced chili.

 It is best to store the paste in ice-cube trays in the portion size you use in your cooking.
-This was it is easy to take them out while using.
+This way, it is easy to remove them while using them.

-If you don't have ice-cube trays, you can store the paste in a ziplock bag.
-Remember to make a thin layer, so you can break them easily for using.
+If you don’t have ice-cube trays, you can store the paste in a ziplock bag.
+Remember to make a thin layer so you can easily break them when you need them.

-Do I need to thaw green chili before using?
+Do I need to thaw green chili before using it?

-If you are using the frozen chilis in cooking, it is not necessary to thaw them.
-I use them as is when adding to curries or dals which are to be cooked.
+If you are using frozen chilis in cooking, it is not necessary to thaw them.
+I use them when adding to curries or dals that are to be cooked.

-You can either thaw the green chillies in the fridge or on the counter top, or even run them under cold water.
+You can either thaw the green chilies in the fridge or on the countertop or even run them under cold water.

 Recipes where I use Green Chili Peppers

 I use green chili peppers in most of my Indian cooking.
-I would typically add 1-2 peppers depending on the quantity of the dish.
+Depending on the dish’s quantity, I typically add 1-2 peppers.

 How to Store Green Chili Peppers